MihaiBojin/waf-downloader/charts/waf-downloader/README.md

-# Helm chart for theCloudflare Web Application Firewall log downloader
+# Helm chart for the Cloudflare Web Application Firewall log downloader

 ## Add the Helm repository